 - Float is entirely dependent on a critical path, whereas buffer is only relevant in the critical chain.

-- Float is very simple to analyze.
+- Float is effortless to analyze.
 It has the same value for all the activities on a non-critical path, any activity can use it partially or fully, and other activities can use the remaining part.

 Similarly, a buffer can also be utilized to accommodate the delay in any other activity.
 It’s up to the project manager how he/she wants to manage his/her project.

 To summarize the discussion, there is always a chance of a problem occurs in the project execution phase.
-It’s always recommended to use the Critical chain method during the scheduling phase it addresses many things which we might not consider if we are only focusing on critical path methods such as resource availability, budget allocation, etc.
+It’s always recommended to use the Critical chain method during the scheduling phase.
+It addresses many things that we might not consider if we only focus on critical path methods such as resource availability, budget allocation, etc.